-While these options are most likely on the back of our mind, these are not our first- go to options.
+While these options are most likely on the back of our minds, these are not our first- go-to options.
 We’d like to start a family ourselves and if it is becoming impossible, those options are absolutely viable.
 However, please don’t just throw away our wishes, simply because we are having a hard time for the time being.

 It can hurt feelings, like you’re saying we aren’t good enough to do it ourselves, just have someone else do it.
 I know it sounds silly, but, when you’re already thinking those things and trying to suppress those thoughts, you don’t need somebody saying the same thing to you like it’s no big deal.

 6. “Here’s what we did and it worked the first time”

 While I am always open for suggestions and glad to hear it worked for you, especially on your first try, I can almost guarantee I’ve tried it already.

 I’ve googled and searched Pinterest high and low for every suggestion, tip or trick.
 I’ve tried every wives tale in the book.
 I’m sure your friend has too.